 These are the things you will hear every day in thousands of gyms all over the world as coaches provide the vital feedback that drives change and is necessary for improvement.
-Like so many things coaches do with the best of intentions the effect of this feedback is limited to exact instant that is given.
+Like so many things coaches do with the best of intentions the effect of this feedback is limited.
+This feedback only has meaning when compared to the previous action.
 The player cannot use this feedback again in the future.
-This feedback only has meaning when compared to the previous action, i.e. it is relative feedback.
+And could even correctly use this feedback and end up further from the desired goal.

 The collection of Coaching Tips can be found here.